patonlab/GoodVibes/README.md

 ```

 Note that the energy and ZPE are not printed in this instance since they are temperature-independent.
 The Truhlar-type quasiharmonic correction sets all frequencies below than 100 cm<sup>-1</sup> to a value of 100.
+Constant pressure is assumed, so that the concentration is recomputed at each temperature.

 #### Example 5: Analyzing the Gibbs Energy using scaled vibrational frequencies
 ```python